-Laboratory and field testing of materials contributing to design and to evaluation of concepts constructed with standard materials, foam (Prolog) and other novel materials will be undertaken.
+Laboratory and field testing of materials contributing to design and evaluation of concepts constructed with standard materials, foam (Prolog), and other novel materials will be undertaken.
 Standard testing methods will be used where applicable, but it is anticipated that novel materials may require non-standard testing approaches.

 The USEA is privileged to announce that upon hearing of this major study, Tom Spalding of SpaldingLabs, the Fly Predator® folks, immediately agreed to make his company the founding corporate donor.
-“I hope that others will see the immense value in a study such as this and join me in helping the USEA secure the financial support needed to get the job done,” said Tom from his company’s headquarters in Arroyo Grande, California.
+“I hope that others will see the immense value in a study such as this and join me in helping the USEA secure the financial support needed to get the job done,” said Spalding.
 “Eventing is a truly exciting sport and both horses and riders are amazing athletes.
-They deserve our best efforts to insure the courses over which they compete are to the highest safety standard possible.
-This work should lead to new generation of still challenging, yet much safer, fences that will benefit eventers and their horses for years to come.”
+They deserve our best efforts to ensure the courses over which they compete are to the highest safety standard possible.
+This work should lead to a new generation of still challenging, yet much safer, fences that will benefit eventers and their horses for years to come.”

 This study has been completed!

-Spearheaded by former international event rider, John Staples, and Dr. Reed Ayers, upper level event rider and a Research Assistant Professor at the Colorado School of Mines (Department of Metallurgical and Materials Science), this study aims to monitor horses and riders on the cross-country course to determine the speeds at which the courses are being negotiated.
-Some surprising data has already come to light as to the excessive speeds some riders have achieved in order to complete courses inside the time.
-While the study will be ongoing throughout the year coaches have already been able to use the data to educate students on the importance of pace.
+Spearheaded by former international event rider John Staples and Dr. Reed Ayers, an upper level event rider and a Research Assistant Professor at the Colorado School of Mines (Department of Metallurgical and Materials Science), this study aims to monitor horses and riders on the cross-country course to determine the speeds at which the courses are being negotiated using state-of-the-art satellite navigation systems and GPS watches.